binaryage/asepsis-web/index.md

 ---
-title: Visor for OSX = a system-wide terminal accessible via a hot-key
+title: Visor for OSX is a system-wide terminal accessible via a hot-key
 product_title: Visor for OSX
 subtitle: a system-wide terminal accessible via a hot-key
 layout: product